amanakin/MCPUx32/README.md

 #### MCPUx32 - 4th project within the framework of the Dedinsky course<br/>

 ###### this is my first project with over a thousand lines.
-I changed the code-style a little again, twice per project, now I am still planning to slightly change the case of the first letters (possibly).
+I changed the code-style a little again, twice per project, now I am still planning to slightly change the case of the first letters (possibly).<br/>

 the project works in three stages
  ------